-Figure 1 shows the sectoral spatial distribution of the prior emissions estimate.
-We evaluate the national inventories prepared under the Paris Agreement by using as anthropogenic emissions for the United States, Mexico, and Canada the spatially disaggregated (gridded) versions of the EPA GHGI for 2012 (GEPA; Maasakkers et al., 2016), the INECC inventory for 2015 (Scarpelli et al., 2020), and the ECCC estimates for 2018 (Scarpelli et al., 2021), respectively.
-To account for changes in the distribution and magnitude of oil and natural gas emissions in the United States since 2012, we update the distribution of production fields using 2018 DrillingInfo data and scale the total natural gas production, transmission, processing, and distribution emissions to match 2018 emissions as reported in the 2020 GHGI (Shen et al., 2022).
-We also use the Environmental Defense Fund’s high-resolution inventory over the Permian basin, one of the largest oil and natural gas producing regions in North America, for 2019 (Zhang et al., 2020).
+Figure 1 shows the prior emission estimates for the different sectors.
+Anthropogenic emissions for the United States, Mexico, and Canada are from the spatially disaggregated versions of the EPA GHGI for the US in 2012 (GEPA; Maasakkers et al., 2016), the INECC inventory for Mexico in 2015 (Scarpelli et al., 2020), and the ECCC inventory for Canada in 2018 (Scarpelli et al., 2021).
+We update GEPA oil/gas emissions in the US to 2018 following Shen et al. (2022).
+The GEPA is known to greatly underestimate oil/gas emissions in the Permian basin, which is the largest production field in the US, and we use for that basin the Environmental Defense Fund’s inventory for 2019 (Zhang et al., 2020).
 We treat oil and natural gas as a single sector in our analysis due to significant source co-location and uncertainty in the partitioning of oil and gas wells.
-Anthropogenic emissions for Central America and the Caribbean islands are provided by the EDGAR v4.3.2 global emission inventory for 2012, though these represent only a small fraction of total emissions (?).
-Anthropogenic emissions are assumed aseasonal except for manure management and rice cultivation, for which we apply seasonal scaling factors as described by Maasakkers et al. (2016) and Zhang et al. (2016), respectively.
+Anthropogenic emissions for Central America and the Caribbean islands are provided by the EDGAR v4.3.2 global emission inventory for 2012.
+All , anthropogenic emissions are assumed aseasonal except for manure management and rice cultivation, for which we apply monthly scaling factors as described by Maasakkers et al. (2016) and Zhang et al. (2016), respectively.

 Wetlands are the dominant natural source of methane emissions (Bloom et al., xxxx).
-We use the high-performance WetCHARTs ensemble version 1.3.1, which is a subset of the full WetCHARTs ensemble that performed best in comparisons to GOSAT observations (Ma et al. 2021).
-Lu et al. (2022) found a large overestimate of wetland methane emissions in the high-performance ensemble, particularly in the boreal wetlands.
-We remove from the high-performance ensemble two members that produce anomalously large emissions in the high northern latitudes in summer and fall.
-Other natural methane emission sources include open fires, termites, and geological seeps, for which we follow the emissions described in Lu et al. (2022).
+We use the high-performance subset of xx members from the WetCHARTs ensemble version 1.3.1selected for its ability to match global GOSAT inversion results (Ma et al. 2021).
+Lu et al. (2022) previously found that this high-performance subset overestimated wetland emissions in their GOSAT inversion for North America, particularly at high latitudes.
+Here we remove the two members that are most responsible for this overestimate.
+Other minor natural methane emissions include open fires, termites, and geological seeps, for which we follow the emissions described in Lu et al. (2022).

-In all inversions, we optimize emissions in 23,691 grid cells at 0.25° × 0.3125° resolution over North America, including all grid cells containing land or anthropogenic methane emissions larger than 0.1 Mg km-2 a-1, representing over 99% of methane emissions in North America.
-We also conduct inversions that optimize boundary four cardinal (north, south, east, and west) boundary condition elements.
-Methane chemical and soil sinks are not optimized because these loss processes are slow compared to the ventilation timescale.

-Across our inversion ensemble, we assume uniform relative prior error standard deviations for emissions of between 50% and 100%.
-The 50% relative error lower bound follows previous inversions that optimized methane emissions over North America (Maasakkers et al., 2021; Lu et al., 2022).
-We increase errors up to 100% to account for displacement errors and increased error covariance at high resolution (Maasakkers et al. 2016).
-Ensemble members that optimize the boundary conditions use an error standard deviation of between 5 ppb and 10 ppb.
-We choose the prior error for each ensemble member as described in section 2.7.
-In the absence of better information, we assume there is no error covariance.
+We assume uniform relative prior error standard deviations for emissions of between 50% and 100% in our inversion ensemble, with no error covariance between grid cells.
+The 50% relative error follows previous inversions that optimized methane emissions over North America (Maasakkers et al., 2021; Lu et al., 2022).
+We inflate errors up to 100% to account for displacement errors and increased error covariance at high resolution (Maasakkers et al. 2016).

 2.3 Forward model